mayankmangukiya27/MedicationTask/README.md

 # MedicationTask

 ##  Overview
-A SwiftUI app that allows users to search for medications using RxNorm, save them locally with Realm, and track them.
+A SwiftUI app that allows users to search for medications using RxNorm, save and remove them locally with Realm, and track them.
+Moreover, user can set reminder to take medition.

 ##  Features Covered
 - Firebase email auth